 Our status as a mutual provides our members with confidence, secure in the knowledge that as owners of the business, the Scottish is being run in their best interests.
 Your Society has over 30,000 members and continues to grow as more people are becoming aware of the mutual sector and what it represents.

-As well as looking after members' funds and offering borrowers an excellent range of mortgage products through our six branches and the website, we also have over 50 Agency Offices located around Scotland from as far north as Orkney to Newton Stewart in the south.
+As well as looking after members' funds and offering borrowers an excellent range of mortgage products through our six branches and the website, we also have 50 Agency Offices located around Scotland from as far north as Orkney to Newton Stewart in the south.